Well-mannered, cordial spirits, including a murder victim are now guests.

 Tom and I and our daughters decided to spend New Year’s Eve of 2000 at the Horton Grand.
 While Tom went out with our daughter to do a quick errand, I was alone in the room on the fourth floor during the early part of the evening for about an hour.

-For some unexplained reason, the light near the bed, which had no problem, started to flicker off and on.
+For some unexplained reason, the light near the bed, which up to that point has not been problem, started to flicker off and on.

 When I said, hello, it stopped flickering.
 I felt someone was just saying hello!

 San Diego, California 92101

 (619) 544-1886 * (800) 542-1886